Ways into abstract painting

 How will I be taught, and will there be any work outside the class?

-Each week you will be guided through several processes to produce abstract paintings referring to specific artists or genres.
+You will be guided through several processes to produce abstract paintings referring to specific artists or genres.
 As the course progresses you will develop an individual approach to making abstract paintings.
 Experimentation will be encouraged.

 There will be practical projects, individual guidance and encouragement, group discussion and examination of artists' work, including a gallery visit.